-2021 2020
+2022 2021

-Total transaction number 684 393
+MY. \

-Total transaction number 004 393
+Total transaction number 451 684

-Sales income (RMB thousand) 1,973 6,992
+Commission fee income (RMB thousand) 899 1,973

 The insurance brokerage business mainly relies on Huifang Anda as the entity to carry out its business.
-Huifang Anda, established in 2004 with a registered capital of RMB2.4 million, is an indirect holding subsidiary of the company and is jointly established by the Company and state-owned capital Suzhou Wuzhong Financial Investment Service Co., Ltd (蘇州市吳中金融招商服務有限公司) and other institutions.
+Huifang Anda, established in 2004 with a registered capital of RMB2.4 million, is an indirect non-wholly owned subsidiary of the Company and is jointly established by the Company and state-owned capital Suzhou Wuzhong Financial Investment Service Co., Ltd (蘇州市吳中金融招商服務有限公司) and other institutions.
 The Company holds 65% of the equity interests of Huifang Anda.

-The insurance brokerage business actively integrates the resources of the government and insurance companies, with the purpose of credit, responsibility, professionalism and compliance with regulations, and with the business development direction of coinsurance, governments, state-funded platforms and foreignfunded enterprises.
+The insurance brokerage business actively integrates the resources of the government and insurance companies, with the purpose of credit, responsibility, professionalism and compliance with regulations, and with the business development direction of large private enterprises, governments, state-funded platforms and foreign-funded enterprises.
 The scope of insurance agency covers property insurance, credit guarantee insurance, liability insurance, life insurance, etc.

-As of 31 December 2021, the total transaction number and sales income of insurance brokerage business transactions were 684 and RMB1,973 thousand respectively, representing a decrease as compared with 2020.
-The main reason is the substantial increase in the number of market agent business and the decline in the policy of the Construction Workers' Accident Insurance Coinsurance, which is the traditional main product.
+As of 31 December 2022, the total transaction number and commission fee income of insurance brokerage business transactions were 451 and RMB899 thousand, respectively, representing a decrease as compared with the corresponding period of last year.
+The main reason was that the performance of original coinsurance business declined significantly as affected by the relevant policy and the repeated pandemic has adversely affected the marketing of the business.